 - 7.1 The Chief Executive is responsible for the general day to day running of the Association.
-It is recognised that this function incurs the overall responsibility for Landlords Safety management within the Association and the requirements of this Manual will be adopted to ensure adequate provisions are made and maintained. - 7.2 The Chief Executive will appoint a competent Senior Manager who shall be responsible for taking executive control of the implementation of the Landlords Safety management system and for implementing the Board of Management's vision/plan.
+It is recognised that this function incurs the overall responsibility for Landlords Safety management within the Association and the requirements of this Manual will be adopted to ensure adequate provisions are made and maintained. - 7.2 The Chief Executive will appoint a competent Senior Manager who shall be responsible for taking executive control of the implementation of the Landlord's

-LANDLORD FACILITIES SAFETY CONTROL MANUAL SECTION 5.1 .1 REVISION 0 DATE FEB 2023 PAGES 9 ASPECT ROLES AND RESPONSIBILITIES - Definition of Roles
+LANDLORD FACILITIES SAFETY CONTROL MANUAL SECTION N 5.1 REVISION 0 DATE DEC 2023 PAGES 9 ASPECT ASPECT ROLES AND RESPONSIBILITIES - Definition of Roles